TUGS: Physics-based Compact Representation of Underwater Scenes by Tensorized Gaussian: Introduction

 \section{Introduction}

-Underwater 3D scene reconstruction is an essential part of perception and navigation in underwater robotics and vehicles, such as SLAM \cite{macario2022comprehensive,cartillier2024slaim,hua2024benchmarking}, large-scale scene reconstruction \cite{turki2022mega, gu2024ue4, tancik2022block}, and scene understanding \cite{chen2023clip2scene, qin2024langsplat, peng2023openscene}.
-However, reconstructing geometry in the water body is challenging due to the different properties of the water medium compared to air \cite{WaterSplatting_2024_arXiv, uwgs_2025_WACV, SeaThruNeRF_2023_CVPR, seasplat_2024_arXiv}.
-Specifically, the absorption and backscatter of light in water causes significant attenuation and degradation of visual content in underwater environments \cite{SeaThru_2018_CVPR, akkaynak2017space, Akkaynak_2018_CVPR}, causing inaccuracies in color and density estimation in 3D reconstruction methods.
+Underwater 3D scene reconstruction is an essential part of underwater robotics perception and navigation in adverse environments, enabling multimedia applications such as SLAM \cite{macario2022comprehensive}, large-scale scene reconstruction \cite{ gu2024ue4, tancik2022block}, and scene understanding \cite{chen2023clip2scene, qin2024langsplat, peng2023openscene}.
+However, Underwater 3D reconstruction is challenging due to the different properties of the medium compared to air.
+Specifically, the absorption and backscatter of light in water cause significant attenuation and degradation of visual content in underwater environments \cite{SeaThru_2018_CVPR, akkaynak2017space}, causing inaccuracies in color and density estimation.

-In recent years, Neural Radiance Field (NeRF) \cite{NeRF_2020_ECCV}, as a new paradigm for 3D reconstruction, enables high-quality novel view synthesis.
-However, the formulations of the original NeRF \cite{NeRF_2020_ECCV}~and its follow-up variants assume that images were acquired in clear air and rendered image is composed solely of the object radiance.
+In recent years, Neural Radiance Field (NeRF) \cite{NeRF_2020_ECCV}, as a new implicit representation for 3D reconstruction, enables high-quality novel view synthesis.
+However, the formulations of the original NeRF \cite{NeRF_2020_ECCV}~and its follow-up variants \cite{MipNeRF_2022_CVPR} assume that images were acquired in clear air and the rendered image is composed solely of the object radiance.
 Specifically, the assumption of zero density between the camera and the object does not consider the absorption and scattering of light produced by different media.
-To address this issue, SeaThru-NeRF incorporates the water medium into the rendering model by using two radiance fields: one for the geometry and another for the water medium.
+To address this issue, SeaThru-NeRF\cite{SeaThruNeRF_2023_CVPR} incorporates the water medium into the rendering model by using two radiance fields: one for the geometry and another for the water medium.
 However, the high training and rendering costs of SeaThru-NeRF make it challenging to synthesize high-quality images in real-time, thus limiting its practical application in underwater devices.

-More recently, 3D Gaussian Splatting (3DGS) \cite{3DGS_2023_TOG} introduces a new representation that models points as 3D Gaussians with learnable parameters, including 3D position, covariance, color, and opacity.
-However, 3DGS automatically generates a large number of dense cloudy primitives to simulate the effects of the water medium.
-This tends to generate artifacts and produces many low-opacity primitives that contribute little to the scene.
-This reduces rendering efficiency while significantly increasing storage costs, making it unsuitable for use in underwater vehicles and other devices with low memory.